 Note also that there is no user-interest from the education facility industry — the largest non-residential building construction market in the the United States — on Panel 4.
 This is not the fault of the NFPA, as we explain in our ABOUT.

 We collaborate with the IEEE Education & Healthcare Facility Committee which meets online 4 times per month in European and American time zones.
-Since a great deal of the technical basis for the NEC originates with the IEEE we will also collaborate with IEEE Standards Coordinating Committee 18 whose members are charged by the IEEE Standards Association to coordinate NFPA and IEEE consensus products.
+Since a great deal of the technical basis for the NEC originates with the IEEE we will also collaborate with other IEEE professional societies.

 Category: Electrical, Energy